 But while life insurance is rarely associated with young people, in many ways, being a young adult with no dependants is the best time to get life insurance, if it is needed.

 In this guide, we’ll explore why getting life insurance sooner rather than later can be a good idea.

 When should young people get life insurance?

 You can get life insurance from the age of 18, but whether you should or shouldn’t depends on your circumstances more than your age.
 Life insurance is worth considering once other people, such as a partner, children or other family members, rely on you to help with everyday living expenses, like bills or childcare costs.
-For that reason, life insurance for 30-year-olds and over is more common, but of course, every person’s situation is different, and many younger adults get life insurance as they have dependants.
+For that reason, life insurance for 30-year-olds and over is more common.
+But of course, every person’s situation is different, and many younger adults get life insurance if they have dependants

 Life insurance in your 20s – is it worth it?

 If someone else depends on you financially, then even in your 20s, life insurance is something you may want to consider.
-With our life insurance, your premiums stay the same throughout the length of your policy (unless you make changes), it may be wise to get life insurance when you’re younger, rather than risk delaying the decision, as any future illnesses will make your premiums more expensive, or could restrict your ability to get cover at all.
+With our life insurance, the amount you pay (your premium) stays the same throughout the length of your policy (unless you make changes).
+This means it may be wise to get life insurance when you’re younger, rather than risk delaying the decision, as any future illnesses will make your premiums more expensive, or could restrict your ability to get cover at all.